 The first collection of poetry by Walidah Imarisha.

-To be released October 2013 by Drapetomedia in conjunction with Bad Sista Press.
+Released October 2013 by Drapetomedia in conjunction with Bad Sista Press.
+Description

 In her book Beloved, Toni Morrison describes the whip scars on a former slave’s back as a tree sprouting from her flesh.
 Walidah Imarisha’s first poetic collection invokes this same process of alchemy, transforming both individual and collective scars into North Stars, guideposts that center us and keep us moving in the right direction.
 Scars/Stars reminds us that even in ravaged earth, something beautiful can still grow.